-You have scoured the high street and looked online and have come to the conclusion that the jewellery you have seen is all too similar in design and is not quite what you have been looking to buy.
+You have scoured the high street and looked online and have concluded that the jewellery you have seen is all too similar in design and is not quite what you have been looking for.

-So you have decided that to get the exact piece of jewellery that you are looking for you are going to have to get it made, but where?
+So you have decided that to get the exact piece of jewellery you are looking for, you will have to get it made, but where?

-From my extensive research with my clients I know that each struggled with term online they should be searching for, is it bespoke jewellers, jewellery designers, handmade jewellery the list goes on and is endless.
+From extensive research with my clients, I know that each struggled with terms they should be searching for online.
+Is it bespoke jewellers, jewellery designers, or handmade jewellery?
+The list goes on and is endless.

 How do I find the right jeweller?

-The task then is to find the right one that you feel comfortable to work with, of course, you could go back to a retail environment and look for a shop that offers a bespoke service an many do or decide on an independent jewellery designer like myself that is studio and workshop based.
+The task is to find the right one you feel comfortable working with.
+Then, of course, you could go back to a retail environment and look for a shop that offers a bespoke service or decide on an independent jewellery designer like myself that is studio and workshop based.

 Modern and traditional manufacturing techniques

-Most jewellers who provide a bespoke service will take your ideas create sketches or a 3D cad design and possible a 3D print of it, and once you approved it and chosen your stones, they will make it for you.
+I always look to see what others offer to stay ahead of the field.
+Most jewellers who offer a bespoke service will take your ideas and create sketches or a 3D cad design and possibly a 3D print of it, and once you approve it and choose your stones, they will make it for you.

-So many companies expect you to become a diamond or gemstone expert by reading about it online and then choosing from a list, for some this works but call me old-fashioned and I prefer to work the old-fashioned way of using my expertise in helping clients select their perfect stone that fit within budget by using their eyes
+So many companies expect you to become a diamond or gemstone expert by reading about it online and then choosing from a list.
+For some, this works but call me old fashioned, and I prefer to work the old-fashioned way of using my expertise in helping clients select the perfect stone that fits within their budget by using their eyes.

 With my guidance, I hope you can now choose the right jewellery designer to work with to produce your perfect jewellery piece.